Gypsophila paniculata

 Gypsophila paniculata, the baby's breath, common gypsophila or panicled baby's-breath, is a species of flowering plant in the family Caryophyllaceae, native to central and eastern Europe.
 It is an herbaceous perennial growing to 1.2 m tall and wide, with mounds of branching stems covered in clouds of tiny white flowers in summer (hence the common name "baby's breath").
-Another possible source of this name is it scent, which has been described as sour milk, like a baby’s “spit-up”.
+Another possible source of this name is its scent, which has been described as sour milk, like a baby's "spit-up".
 Its natural habitat is on the Steppes in dry, sandy and stony places, often on calcareous soils (gypsophila = "chalk-loving").
 Specimens of this plant were first sent to Linnaeus from St. Petersburg by the Swiss-Russian botanist Johann Amman.

 Cultivation

 It is a popular ornamental garden subject, and thrives in well-drained alkaline to neutral soils in full sun.
 Numerous cultivars have been selected, of which 'Rosenschleier' (with pale pink double flowers) has gained the Royal Horticultural Society's Award of Garden Merit.